 - §.
-5114(a).
-Reporting Requirement of the Treasurer sets forth the requirement of the Treasurer to render a Statement of Investment Policy for the following year, to be considered for approval by the Board. - §.
+5107.
+Biennial Budget Process. - §.
+5200.
+Funds Established. - §.
+5201.
+Restricted Funds. - §.
+5202.
+Fund Parameters. - §.
+5203.
+Indirect Credit of District - §.
+5204.
+Compliance with Fund Requirements and Bond Indenture Provisions - §.
+5101.
+Investment of Surplus Funds. - Operating policy F-01.
+Operating, Expensed and Capital Equipment - Operating policy F-07.
+Capitalization & Retirement of Plant Assets - Statement of Investment Policy - §.
+5107.
+Biennial Budget Process sets forth the process, requirements and timeline in which the biennial budget must be submitted to and adopted by the Board. - §.
 5200.
 Funds Established sets forth the active or prospectively active funds that have been established in the Treasury of the District. - §.
 5201.
 Restricted Funds sets forth the conditions under which cash and securities are held in the various ledger funds. - §.
 5202.
 Fund Parameters sets forth the parameters for the minimum cash and securities to be held in the various ledger funds as of June 30 of each year. - §.
 5203.
 Indirect Credit of District gives the Chief Executive Officer authority to negotiate with the Department of Water Resources on the basis of using the indirect credit of the District to finance State Revenue Bonds. - §.
 5204.
 Compliance with Fund Requirements and Bond Indenture Provisions sets forth the conditions under which the Chief Executive Officer assures annual compliance with minimum fund requirements and with the provisions of the covenants for all outstanding District bond issues during the preceding fiscal year.